vegaprotocol/documentation/docs/node-operators/network_restarts.md

 :::

 ### Step 2: Update the genesis file
 One of the validators will now need to update the [genesis file](https://github.com/vegaprotocol/networks/blob/master/mainnet1/genesis.json) with the following information:
-- the new start date of the network
+- The new start date of the network
-- the new network ID
+- The new network ID
-- the hash of the checkpoint file to be used.
+- The hash of the checkpoint file to be used

 This should be done via a pull request on the [networks](https://github.com/vegaprotocol/networks) repo and ideally approved by 2/3+1 of all validators.

 ### Step 3: Restart the network

 :::note
-This is a critical part which needs to be done with all validators synchronously (this will not be needed in future updates).
+This is a critical step that needs to be done with all validators synchronously.
+(This will not be needed in future updates).
 :::

 All validators need to restart their node in a synchronous way.
-This is required as the network needs to synchronise its state with the Ethereum state in relations to the vega token delegation to the vega network.
-This is done during the bootstrapping period which happens during the first `N` blocks of the chain (`N` can be configured in the genesis file).
+This is required as the network needs to synchronise its state with the Ethereum state in relation to the Vega token delegation to the Vega network.

+This is done during the bootstrapping period, which happens during the first `N` blocks of the chain (`N` can be configured in the genesis file).

 During the bootstrapping no transactions from users can be emitted other than the transaction to submit the checkpoint.
-This should be done only once by one of the validators using the following command:
+This should be done only once by **one** of the validators using the following command:
 ```
-vega checkpoint restore --home=/path/to/vega/home --passphrase-file=YOUR_NODEWALLET_PASSPHRASE_FILE --checkpoint-file=/path/the/
+vega checkpoint restore --home="/path/to/vega/home" --passphrase-file="YOUR_NODEWALLET_PASSPHRASE_FILE" --checkpoint-file="/path/tothe/
-checkpoint/file
+checkpoint/file"
 ```

-Once this is done, we will need to monitor the network to make sure all delegation are recovered properly by the end of the bootstraping period
+Once this is done, you will need to monitor the network to make sure all delegation are recovered properly by the end of the bootstraping period.

-### Misc
+### Deprecated

-The ethereum event forwarder is now not required anymore, this should be removed from your infrastructure and not started.
-This service has been re-written and is now integrated in the vega core node.
+The Ethereum event forwarder is no longer required.
+This should be removed from your infrastructure and not started.
+This service has been re-written and is now integrated in the Vega core node.